Single $842.4 million Powerball ticket sold in Michigan

 The winning numbers in the New Year’s Day drawing were 12, 21, 42, 44, 49 and the Powerball was 1.
 The Power Play multiplier was 3X.

+The jackpot, at $842.4 million, had been building since it was last won in October.
+The winning ticket was sold at the Food Castle in Grand Blanc, Michigan, according to the Michigan Lottery.

-Two tickets, from Florida and Texas, won $2 million.
-Four tickets, sold in California, Connecticut, Florida and Maryland, won $1 million prizes.
-42 tickets won $50,000 prizes, and seven tickets won $150,000 prizes.
+Monday night’s drawing also produced several second-tier prize winners.
+Two tickets, from Florida and Texas, won $2 million apiece.
+Four tickets, sold in California, Connecticut, Florida, and Maryland, won $1 million in prizes each.
+Forty-two tickets won $50,000 prizes, and seven tickets won $150,000 prizes.
 The jackpot has a cash value of $425.2 million.

-The winning ticket was sold at the Food Castle in Grand Blanc, Michigan, according to the Michigan Lottery.

-Last-minute ticket sales pushed the jackpot to $842.4 million, making it the fifth-largest Powerball jackpot and tenth-largest U.S. lottery jackpot ever won.
-It is also the first time a Powerball jackpot has been won on New Year’s Day since the game’s start in 1992.
+Last-minute ticket sales pushed the jackpot to $842.4 million, making it the fifth-largest Powerball jackpot and the tenth-largest U.S. lottery jackpot ever won.
+It is also the first time a Powerball jackpot has won on New Year’s Day since the game started in 1992.

 Here are the 10 largest Powerball jackpots: